slymane/pytl_hydra_wandb_tutorial/README.md

-# Simplifying Code With PyTorch Lightning & Hydra
+# Simplifying Code With PyTorch Lightning, Hydra, and Weights & Biases

 ## Overview